petereon/woflo/README.md

 ## Examples

-Intended usage is by utilizing a decorator `@task`, consider a very simple example which would run 10 sleepy workers in parallel without blocking the main thread:
+Intended usage is by utilizing a decorator `@task`.
+Consider a very simple example which would run 10 sleepy workers in parallel without blocking the main thread:

 ```python
 import time